Building your Tembo Plan

 The customers mortgage has been sold to a hedge fund.

 When banks like Northern Rock went bust, the loans they had made were sold off to hedge funds.
 The new owners often don’t have a lending licence to make new loans, which means that they cannot offer any new loans to their existing customers.
 Many of these customers can’t move away from their lender and the lender can’t help them get a new lower rate loan, so the customer is trapped in an awful Catch 22.
-Tembo has access to over 90 different lenders so we can help identify potential alternatives to the existing lenders depending on specific financial requirements.
+Tembo has access to a range of different lenders so we can help identify potential alternatives to the existing lenders depending on specific financial requirements.

 We’re fighting unfair financial practices